h2oai/h2o-2/h2o-docs/source/datascience/deeplearning.rst

 Deep Learning
 ------------------------------

-H2O Deep Learning is based on a multi-layer feed-forward artifical neural network that is trained with stochastic gradient descent using back-propragation.
+H2O Deep Learning is based on a multi-layer feed-forward artificial neural network that is trained with stochastic gradient descent using back-propagation.
 The network can contain a large number of hidden layers consisting of neurons with tanh, rectifier and maxout activation functions.
 Advanced features such as adaptive learning rate, rate annealing, momentum training, dropout, L1/L2 regularization, checkpointing and grid search enable